square/go-jose/jose-util/README.md

 # JOSE CLI

-The `jose-util` command line utility allows for encryption, decryption, signing and verification of JWE/JWS message on the command line.
-It's main purpose is to facilitate dealing with JWE/JWS messages when testing or debugging.
+The `jose-util` command line utility allows for encryption, decryption, signing and verification of JWE/JWS messages.
+Its main purpose is to facilitate dealing with JWE/JWS messages when testing or debugging.

 ## Usage

-The utility has various subdommands.
-Valid commands are `encrypt`, `decrypt`, `sign`, `verify` and `expand`.
+The utility includes the subcommands `encrypt`, `decrypt`, `sign`, `verify` and `expand`.
 Examples for each command can be found below.

 Input and output files can be specified via the `--in` and `--out` flags.
 Either flag can be omitted, in which case `jose-util` uses stdin/stdout for